kathy-Kat/kathy-Kat/README.md

 ## 👨‍💻 About Me

-<pre> I am passionate about transforming data into meaningful insights.
+I am passionate about transforming data into meaningful insights.
-I enjoy building dashboards, analyzing trends, and creating data-driven solutions using Power BI, SQL, and Python. </pre>
+I enjoy building dashboards, analyzing trends, and creating data-driven solutions using Power BI, SQL, and Python.

 Currently building projects focused on:
 - Data analytics